Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

 \begin{corollary} A $(1-\euler^{-2})/2\approx\textbf{0.432}$-approximate \textit{random-order} probing algorithm for general graphs without patience constraints. \end{corollary}

 In the special case where every patience is $\infty$, the guarantee of our random-order probing algorithm improves to 0.432.
 We note that without patience constraints, the Greedy algorithm which probes edges in decreasing order of weights (ignoring the probabilities $p_e$) guarantees at least 1/2 the offline maximum weighted matching knowing the set of active edges in advance.
-However, our algorithm has the benefit of providing a guarantee relative to the relaxed values $y_e$, and moreover only needs to consider the edges in a uniformly random order (instead of needing to choose the order).
-This means that the special case of our algorithm where patiences are $\infty$ implies new results for \textit{Random-order Contention Resolution Schemes} and \textit{Prophet Secretary under Edge Arrivals}, as we discuss below.
+Even better guarantees are known if the edges can be probed in any order: \citet{gamlath2019beatingGreedy} derive a $(1-1/\euler)\approx0.632$-approximate algorithm for bipartite graphs by adding tightening constraints to the standard fractional relaxation; \citet{fu2021randomorder} derive a $\frac{8}{15}$-approximate algorithm for general graphs by considering random-order contention resolution with vertex arrivals, which was later improved slightly by \citet{macruryinduction2023}.
+These papers do not consider the finite patience case, and even in the infinite patience case, our algorithm differs because it probes the \textit{edges} in a uniformly random order.
+This means that the special case of our algorithm where patiences are $\infty$ implies results for \textit{Random-order Contention Resolution Schemes} and \textit{Prophet Secretary under Edge Arrivals}, as we discuss below.

-\begin{corollary} A $(1-\euler^{-2})/2$-selectable Random-order Contention Resolution Scheme for the matching polytope of general graphs. \end{corollary}
+\begin{corollary} A $(1-\euler^{-2})/2$-balanced Random-order Contention Resolution Scheme for the matching polytope of general graphs. \end{corollary}